-Other taxes which include state-shared income tax, use tax, motor fuel tax (MFT), utility/telecommunication taxes, the new local cannabis sales tax of 3% and other taxes are projected to be \$5,003,000 which is an increase of \$800,000 or 19.0% over the current year projected.
-State-shared income taxes are projected to be \$1,920,000, an increase of \$90,000 over the current year projected due to expectations of continued increases in revenues collected by the State with some uncertainty over future collections dependent on the results of the upcoming State referendum on establishment of a progressive income tax.
-For the upcoming year, \$600,000 is estimated to be received as a result of the new local 3% cannabis tax that will go into effect in July, 2020.
-Due to the uncertainty of this new revenue source, the entire amount estimated to be generated by the new tax is budgeted at this time to be transferred to the Capital Projects fund to assist in accumulating additional funds for future capital projects.
+Other taxes which include state-shared income tax, use tax, motor fuel tax (MFT), utility/telecommunication taxes, the new local cannabis sales tax of 3% and other taxes are projected to be \$4,349,000 which is an increase of \$335,500 or 8.4% over the current year projected.
+State-shared income taxes are projected to be \$1,600,000, a decrease of 8.6% or \$150,000 over the current year projected due to expectations of continued decreases in revenues collected by the State for both corporate and individual income tax receipts as a result of the pandemic.
+The State moved the collection deadline from April 15th to July 15th of 2020 for the 2019 tax year which will also impact collections received both before and after June 1, 2020 as discussed in the revenue section.
+Uncertainty with the upcoming State referendum on establishment of a progressive income tax will also impact future projections of revenue.
+Finally, uncertainty with the State of Illinois' budgetary and fiscal situation leads concern that cuts to LGDF funding for municipalities may occur in the future.
+For the upcoming year, in the category of Other Taxes, \$600,000 is estimated to be received as a result of the new local 3% cannabis tax that will go into effect in July, 2020.
+Due to the uncertainty of this new revenue source, a portion of this new revenue source, or \$200,000, is still budgeted to be transferred to the Capital Projects fund to assist in accumulating additional funds for future capital projects, despite the revisions that were necessary to the Draft budget over the last month.

-MFT taxes restricted for road-related maintenance and other projects are projected to increase to \$700,000 due to the increased allocation from the State of taxes from the Transportation Renewal Fund.
-Utility taxes are projected to decrease to \$10,000 to \$725,000 due primarily to a decrease in telecommunications tax receipts as a result of service consolidation and price declines.
+MFT taxes restricted for road-related maintenance and other projects are projected to decrease to \$555,000 due to the decreased allocation as a result of the decreased use of gasoline as a result of the pandemic and travel, despite the new allocation of revenues from the Transportation Renewal Fund as previously discussed.
+Utility taxes are projected to decrease \$65,000 to \$655,000 due primarily to a decrease in expected receipts for electricity and natural gas based on a projected decrease in use, and a decrease in telecommunications tax receipts as a result of service consolidation and price declines.
 Utility taxes for gas and electricity vary based on weather and use of services.
-Use tax continues to increase significantly due to increased state collection efforts, and the favorable Supreme Court decision in Wayfair which allowed for the State to pass the Marketplace Fairness Act in 2018 requiring use tax collections on out-of-state companies for on-line sales.
+For the FY 2020-21 Budget, the entire 4% telecommunication tax is now allocated in the General Fund whereas in prior years it was split in different combinations with the General Fund and Capital Projects Fund in total.
+Use tax continues to increase significantly due to increased state collection efforts, the favorable Supreme Court decision in Wayfair which allowed for the State to pass the Marketplace Fairness Act in 2018 requiring use tax collections on out-of-state companies for on-line sales, and a shift in consumers purchasing things on-line versus traditional retail options, especially due to the current economic situation.